by-student-2017/QM2Thermo/README.md

 ```

+## Advanced Compilation
-- Note: There are compile options in the Makefile.
+There are compile options in the Makefile.
 If you want to customize it, remove the # from "FLAGS" or "DEBUG" or add the necessary options.
 An example of the optimization option is:
 ```
 FLAGS = -O2 -ftree-vectorize -ffp-contract=fast -fno-math-errno -march=native
 ```